xpdota/event-trigger/README.md

 ![image](https://user-images.githubusercontent.com/14287379/158666921-7bcc2ee2-f80c-44c3-9750-7e09c0f2b8f2.png)

 The conditions are all easier to read than a regex - it triggers on a buff application, with an ID of 0xACA, where the target is the player, and it is not a buff refresh.
-Then, we want to switch our callout based on the number of stacks fo the buff.
+Then, we want to switch our callout based on the number of stacks of the buff.

 On top of that, it puts configurable callouts on the UI: will result in you having four easily configurable callouts,